zheka2304/innercore-mod-toolchain/CONFIG.md

 │     ├─ target: "<source>.js" // script file name for output compilation
-│     ├─ sourceName: null // exclusive to "custom" build types, but script name is also displayed, for example, on errors │     ├─ includes: ".includes" // file for building scripts, there can be several of them in one folder │     ├─ api: api // "CoreEngine", "AdaptedScript", "Preloader", "PrefsWinAPI" │     └─ optimizationLevel: optimizationLevel // value between -1..9, serves to unload scripts from memory │
+│     ├─ sourceName: null // exclusive to "custom" build types, but script name is also displayed, for example, on errors │     ├─ includes: ".includes" // file for building scripts, there can be several of them in one folder │     ├─ api: "<../../api>" // "CoreEngine", "AdaptedScript", "Preloader", "PrefsWinAPI" │     ├─ optimizationLevel: optimizationLevel // value between -1..9, serves to unload scripts from memory │     └─ shared: false // declarations will be shared between project files, needed just for specific cases │
 ├─ compile: [] // directories for compiling C++ and Java code, this of course does not mean that you can just take source code from Forge, but this is no less interesting thing
 │  └─ {}